I get a lot of questions, so I’ve listed some of the most common questions here, along with my answers.

 Second shooters are available as an additional service to wedding coverage.
-I recommend adding a second photographer if you're expecting more than 120 guests at your wedding, to ensure your guests are photographed candidly, all your details captured, and to capitalize on every special moment and artistic detail that went into creating your beautiful event.
-If you expect less than 120 guests, I’m comfortable capturing it all on my own, especially if it's all taking place at one location.
+I recommend adding a second photographer if you're expecting more than 120 guests at your wedding or if your wedding is taking place across multiple locations, to ensure your guests are photographed candidly, all your details captured, and to capitalize on every special moment and artistic detail that went into creating your beautiful event.
+If you expect less than 120 guests and everything is happening in one place, I’m comfortable capturing it all on my own.
+As of 2017, I photograph 80% of weddings solo.

 Do you travel for weddings?